 Since its founding in 1976, USABA, a community-based organization of the United States Olympic & Paralympic Committee, has reached more than 100,000 blind individuals.
 The mission of USABA is to empower Americans who are blind or visually impaired to experience life-changing opportunities in sports, recreation, and physical activities, thereby educating and inspiring the nation.

-Prodigy Sports, which has been involved with the sports and entertainment business for 60 years, is one of the sector’s boutiques.
+Prodigy Search, which has been involved with the sports and entertainment business for 60 years, is one of the sector’s boutiques.
 The firm has placed hundreds of candidates into a variety of functions and roles.
 It represents all disciplines, including senior management, sales, marketing, operations and administration.

 Prodigy’s client roster reads like a Who’s Who of the sports world.
 It includes: the Dallas Cowboys, New York Yankees, PGA Tour, Boston Bruins, San Antonio Spurs, Miami Dolphins, City Football Group, Miami Heat, Churchill Downs, Nitro Circus, AEG, Los Angeles Kings, UFC, Roc Nation, San Francisco 49ers, Los Angeles Clippers, Los Angeles Dodgers and the United States Olympic Committee.